jaredhendrickson13/pfsense-saml2-auth/README.md

 applications, it cannot be guaranteed to work with your specific IdP.
 - While extra precautions are taken to keep this package secure, you should always test thoroughly before implementing in a production environment.
 Use this software is at your own risk!
+- This package was designed to be a simple, secure, and stable SAML2 implementation for pfSense.
+Because of this, additional features are unlikely to be added unless there are changes to the SAML standard itself.
+The package will continue to receive updates to address security issues and general bugs, as well as changes to accommodate future versions of pfSense.